Prasadgrid5281/Prasadgrid5281/README.md

-- 👋 Hi, I’m Vara prasad Kanugula
+- 👋 Hi, I’m Vara prasad Kanugula working at Grid dynamics as Front end Intern.
+I have one year of experience in Front end developer role.
 - 👀 I’m interested in ...
 Coding challenges, Creating the Beautiful user interfaces using HTML,CSS,Javascript,ReactJs,Redux,TailwindCSS
 - 🌱 I’m currently learning ...
 Typescript
 - 💞️ I’m looking to collaborate on ...
+Front end projects
 - 📫 How to reach me ... vkanugula@griddynamics.com
 - 😄 Pronouns: ...
 Prasad
 - ⚡ Fun fact: ...